billpmurphy/hask-archive/README.md

 Remaining TODOs:
-* Change typeclasses to be more like Haskell (things stored inside TC)
 * Fix TypedFunc so it actually typechecks each argument, and is curried; then kill hof.py
 * Rewrite pattern matching, and rewrite some of builtins using it
 * Change type inference engine so that it is aware of typeclasses
 * Write rest of Data.List and Prelude, and document everything undocumented
 * Final refactor of everything
+* Write rest of README
 * Write tests for everything
-* Write rest of README
 * ???
 * Profit